 My favorite part of the wrap is the portobello mushrooms!
 They’re so thick, meaty and flavorful and they soak up all the delicious balsamic vinegar so well.
-The roasted red and yellow bell peppers and onions are loaded with flavor and taste exactly like they did in the sandwich at Disney.
+The roasted bell peppers and onions are loaded with flavor and taste exactly like they did in the sandwich at Disney.

 Produce Stock-Up Price Cheat Sheet

-I often find organic bell peppers on sale because they’ve started to get a little soft or wrinkly but that doesn’t mean they’ve gone bad.
-Don’t let that scare you away from stocking up on a good sale!
+I tend to fill out my veggie dishes with organic bell peppers because I often find them on sale at the market after they’ve started to get a little soft or wrinkly.
+That doesn’t mean they’ve gone bad though, they’re perfect for roasting!
+Don’t let less-than-perfect-produce stop you from stocking up on a good sale!